-The condensed consolidated interim financial statements are presented in Canadian dollars, which is the functional currency of the parent company and subsidiaries, unless otherwise noted.
+The condensed consolidated interim financial statements are presented in Canadian dollars, which is the functional currency of the parent company and subsidiaries.

-These are the Company's first IFRS condensed consolidated interim financial statements for the three month period ending July 31, 2011 covered by the first IFRS consolidated annual financial statements to be presented in accordance with IFRS for the year ended April 30, 2012.
+These are the Company's second IFRS condensed consolidated interim financial statements for the nine month period ending January 31, 2012 covered by the first IFRS consolidated annual financial statements to be presented in accordance with IFRS for the year ended April 30, 2012.
 Previously the Company prepared its consolidated annual and consolidated interim financial statements in accordance with Canadian Generally Accepted Accounting Principles ("Canadian GAAP").